The WW2 home front fights against fire bombs/incendiary bombs

 Every able-bodied male had to do fire drill, if only to protect his own house.
 I can remember my father lying in the street trying to put out a small practice fire with a stirrup pump.
 He was holding the end of the pipe in one hand and in the other a metal plate with a slit in it to protect his face while another man was pushing and pulling on the pump handle.
 The pump was standing in a bucket of water.

-The fire brigade went around the streets teaching groups of residents this fire fighting drill.
+The fire brigade went around the streets teaching groups of residents this firefighting drill.

 Posters to keep fire precautions in mind

 There were numerous posters on the war effort and no-one could move far from home without seeing one.
 However, because of their size, they couldn't give much information.
-There main achievement was probably to keep fire precautions in mind.
+Their main achievement was probably to keep fire precautions in mind.

 How to use a stirrup pump